MOSEK/mosek.rust/doc/source/api.rst

 ``num``
     Number of variables which should be appended.

-Appends a number of variables to the model.
-Appended variables will be fixed at zero.
-Please note that |mosek| will automatically expand the problem dimension to accommodate the additional variables.
+Appends a number of variables to the optimization task.

 .. index:: basis_cond